elastest/elastest-toolbox/AWS/README.md

 This repo includes all the necessary to easy deploy Elastest on AWS.

+Also contains the recipe to deploy Elastest with Jenkins CI.

 ## How to use it

 First of all you'll need an AWS account.
 To achive that, follow those [steps](http://docs.aws.amazon.com/AmazonSimpleDB/latest/DeveloperGuide/AboutAWSAccounts.html).